-A historic whisky distillery is set to be brought back to life by a state-funded agency
+A historic whisky distillery brought back to life by a state-funded agency

 Historic Environnement Scotland has called for commercial partners to help to redevelop the whisky distillery in Forres, Moray.
 It is at present a museum.
 Dallas Dhu was built in 1898 and produced its first barrel the following year.
 It closed during the First World War, during the Great Depression and again after a fire in 1939.